glm729/code-examples/README.md

 program (just as a thought exercise, I guess).
 I've recently been playing around with Ruby a little bit, as well as using it a bit at work, and have uploaded some scripts for a couple of things, including Syracuse and Euclid implementations.
+Recently, I'm learning JavaScript at work for data handling and manipulation, and I find its syntax can parallel surprisingly with Ruby, which has helped me to pick up basic JS fairly quickly.

-In essence, I learned the basics of R when studying statstics, Python when studying mathematical modelling and working at the CCG, and Ruby when working at the CCG and the ANPC as well as out of personal interest.
-Recent changes at work suggest that I will now be learning a bit of HTML, CSS, and JavaScript, mainly for interface design and for data handling.
+In essence, I learned the basics of R when studying statstics, Python when studying mathematical modelling and when working at the CCG, and Ruby when working at the CCG and the ANPC as well as out of personal interest.
+Recent changes at work resulted in me learning a bit of HTML, CSS, and JavaScript, mainly for data handling but also to assist in building small test pages for certain functions or operations.
+I can also provide code assistance and documentation, which I enjoy because I miss teaching mathematics and statistics.

 #### R